colin0brass/FaceLabellingExportLrPlugin/README.md

 Abbreviated instructions:
 1. Please note this is an early-life prototype, so please only try if you are comfortable with debugging
 2. Install helper apps: imagemagick (http://www.imagemagick.org) and exiftool (https://exiftool.org)
-3. Install this plugin in Lightroom Plug-in Manager
+3. Download this plugin & install in Lightroom Plug-in Manager
 4. Configure this plugin in Lightroom Plug-in Manager: ensure helper apps are found
 5. Select some photos in Lightroom, "Export..."
 6. Select "Export to:" "Face Labelling Export"; check the export options; "Export"